chharvey/xmeter/README.md

 ## Installation and Usage

+This package is really a two-in-one.
+First, it is a set of tools (functions, fallbacks, modules, etc.) that make your life easier when working on a site's existing stylesheet or starting a brand new one.
+Secondly, it provides a base stylesheet, a starting point, for developing a new site.
+It is geared towards sites (or sections of sites) that are more static and typographically inclined and not so dynamic like “web apps.”
+Read the [About](#about) section for more info.

-There are 2 ways you can use this package.
-One option is if you’re developing your own front-end package (such as a CSS library) that *uses* this package as a dependency, and the other option is if you’re deploying a project (such as a website or app) that *mentions* (i.e., references) this stylesheet.
+There are two ways you can use this package.
+One option is if you’re **developing** your own front-end package (such as a CSS library or site-wide stylesheet) that *uses* this package as a dependency, and the other option is if you’re **deploying** a project (such as a website or blog) that *mentions* (i.e., references) this stylesheet.

 This package uses **normalize.css** as a dependency.
-If you’re *developing* a package, then it is automatically installed, but if you’re *deploying* a project, you have to install it manually.
+If you’re *developing* a package, then it is automatically installed, but if you’re *deploying* a project, you have to install it manually (via `bower`, etc.).

 **Important:** `xmeter.css` does *not* `@import normalize.css`
 (*this may change in the future—stay tuned for updates*).